SoftUni-Internal/interactive-content/EN/02-ORM-Fundamentals/04-Lab-Workshop-MiniORM.md

 It is time to separate our logic into classes.

-Create a new "**orm**" package and a `Connector` class inside.
+Create a new "**ORM**" package and a `Connector` class inside.

-It will establish the connection with our database.
+It will establish a connection with our database.

 In order to achieve this, we will require the following parameters for the database: